The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 Cultural Pioneers Who Got It Right

 Tupac Shakur, the most influential hip-hop artist in history, wove African consciousness into every verse.
-Nas and Damian Marley created Distant Relatives, an entire album celebrating African heritage.
+Nas and Damian Marley created Distant Relatives, an album celebrating African heritage.
 Jay-Z traveled to Jamaica, connecting with reggae’s African roots.
-DMX, 50 Cent, and G-Unit toured Africa, reclaiming what slavery tried to erase and empowered Africans.
+DMX, 50 Cent, and G-Unit toured Africa, reclaiming what slavery tried to erase and empowering Africans.

-Jean-Michel Basquiat’s 1980s street art screamed African heritage from every canvas—imagine if he’d had access to the private African tribal art collections I’ve studied.
+Jean-Michel Basquiat’s 1980s street art screamed African heritage from every canvas.
+Imagine if he’d had access to the private African tribal art collections I’ve studied.
 Boy George and Boney M infused Afrobeat into their sound.
 Michael Jackson’s "Black or White" was more than a song—it was a statement.

 They all gave me creative freedom to honor their heritage properly, and they did not negotiate for cheaper tattoos.